 AHRQ's Making Healthcare Safer Reports: Shaping Patient Safety Efforts in the 21st Century

-AHRQ's three Making Healthcare Safer reports consolidate information for healthcare providers, health system administrators, researchers, and government agencies about practices that can improve patient safety across the healthcare system—from hospitals to primary care practices, long-term care facilities, and other healthcare settings.
+AHRQ's Making Healthcare Safer reports consolidate information for healthcare providers, health system administrators, researchers, and government agencies about practices that can improve patient safety across the healthcare system—from hospitals to primary care practices, long-term care facilities, and other healthcare settings.

 The first Making Health Care Safer report, published in 2001, was developed following the 1999 publication of To Err is Human: Building a Safer Health System, the seminal National Academy of Medicine report that elevated awareness of longstanding risks and patient harms occurring in the U.S. healthcare system.
 The inaugural report consisted of 50 patient safety practices in eight categories encompassing commonly occurring care- and disease-specific adverse events and associated systemic and contextual factors.